 C1 negative hedging

-A negative clause with modal adjectives can be used to make the following assertion less direct too.
+C1 English grammar can be identified by using a negative clause with modal adjectives to make the following assertions less direct too.

 - I‘m not certain that you really understand this.

 - I‘m not sure that dancing is the answer.